Position Description – Individual Giving Manager

 Priority Skills and Experience

-● Active listener with the ability to synthesize information and translate into strategy or action plans.
+Active listener with the ability to synthesize information and translate into strategy and action plans.

-● Strong verbal communication and writing skills with the ability to adjust communication style to accommodate
+Strong verbal communication and writing skills with the ability to adjust communication style to accommodate multiple audiences.

 Desired Skills and Experience